SylvesterMagunda/Microsoft-Movie-Analysis/README.md

 Describe the structure of your repository and its contents, for example:

 ```
-├── __init__.py                         <- .py file that signals to python these folders contain packages
+├── images                             <- Both sourced externally and generated from code
+├── zippedData                         <- Both sourced externally and generated from code
+├── .gitignore                         <- Has some ignored files
+├── MicrosoftMovieAnalysisPresentation  <- PDF version of project presentation
 ├── README.md                           <-  The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+└──dsc-phase1-project-template.ipynb    <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── code
-│   ├── __init__.py                     <- .py file that signals to python these folders contain packages
-│   ├── visualizations.py               <- .py script to create finalized versions of visuals for project
-│   ├── data_preparation.py             <- .py script used to pre-process and clean data
-│   └── eda_notebook.ipynb              <- Notebook containing data exploration
-├── data                                <- Both sourced externally and generated from code
-└── images                              <- Both sourced externally and generated from code
 ```